artpyl/atds_ntua_2022/README.md

 # Atds_ntua_2022

-Our submission for the Project of 9th Semester for the class Advanced Topics in Database Systems.
+Our submission for the Project of 9th Semester for the class Advanced Topics in Database Systems, developed using Python (pyspark) and Apache Hadoop.

 # Team members